greenfluxbv/qa_assignment_smart_charging/Readme.md

 ### Objective

 Your objective is to define and implement BDD-style test scenarios for a simplified *Smart Charging API*.
-The scenarios must be defined in the [Gherkin](https://en.wikipedia.org/wiki/Cucumber_(software)#Gherkin_language) language and implemented using [SpecFlow](https://docs.specflow.org/) on .NET.
-You are encouraged to use the scaffolded project in this repository as a starting point, but you are free to set up your own solution.
+The scenarios **MUST** be defined in the [Gherkin](https://en.wikipedia.org/wiki/Cucumber_(software)#Gherkin_language) language and implemented using [SpecFlow](https://docs.specflow.org/) on .NET.
+You are encouraged to use the scaffolded project in this repository as a starting point, but you are free to set up your own solution with [SpecFlow](https://docs.specflow.org/) and .NET.

 ### General Requirements